qiantianwen/NuScenes-QA/README.md

-# NuScenes-QA
+# [AAAI 2024] NuScenes-QA

-Official repository for the paper **[NuScenes-QA: A Multi-modal Visual Question Answering Benchmark for Autonomous Driving Scenario](https://arxiv.org/pdf/2305.14836.pdf)**.
+Official repository for the AAAI 2024 paper **[NuScenes-QA: A Multi-modal Visual Question Answering Benchmark for Autonomous Driving Scenario](https://arxiv.org/pdf/2305.14836.pdf)**.

 ![DataConstruction](docs/data_construction.png)

 ## :fire: News

+- `2023.12.09`  Our paper is accepted by AAA!
+2024!
 - `2023.09.04`  Our NuScenes-QA dataset v1.0 released.

 ## :hourglass_flowing_sand: To Do